-The Columbia property consists of 57 claims (517 hectares) located in Humboldt County, approximately 160 kilometers northwest of Winnemucca.
+The Columbia property is located in Humboldt County, approximately 160 kilometers northwest of Winnemucca.
 Gold has been identified in quartz veins associated with arsenopyrite.
 The main Columbia vein appears continuous over more than one kilometer and appears to intersect a circular feature inferred by a previous operator to be a subsided caldera.